princeoftm/CTF-2024/SEKAI-CTF/Readme.md

 Solved 1

-could have solved the other if i knew foundry debugger existed
+I learnt How to use foundry debugger in this CTF '-'.